Betamethasone 0.1% Cream

 NOTE: After selecting this product, you will need to complete a short assessment, so we can make sure this medication is suitable for you.
 Pricing is provided as a reference only.
 The final decision on issuing this medication remains with our Prescriber / Pharmacist.

 Betamethasone cream is a topical skin treatment that helps to reduce inflammation and redness of itchy skin.
-Most commonly, betamethasone cream is used to help treat eczema and psoriasis symptoms, such as itchiness, redness and skin inflammation.
+It is most commonly used to treat eczema and psoriasis symptoms, such as itchiness, redness, and skin inflammation.

 Betamethasone cream contains the active ingredient betamethasone valerate 0.1%, which is part of the topical corticosteroid family.